-Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact X. LAND USE AND PLANNING - Would the project: a) Physically divide an established community? Х b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating Х

-Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact an environmental effect? c) Conflict with any applicable habitat conservation plan or natural community conservation plan? Х
+Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact X. LAND USE AND PLANNING - Would the project: a) Physically divide an established community? Х b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
+X c) Conflict with any applicable habitat conservation plan or natural community conservation plan? Х

-- a) Activities covered under the waiver would not divide an established community.
-Any land use planning associated with the waiver is not urban, but rather intended for management and utilization of national forest lands.
-Because the project does not involve these elements, the appropriate finding is no impact. - b) Activities covered under the waiver must comply with all applicable local, state and federal regulations, which include land use plans, policies, or regulations of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance).
-Because of the fact that all of the activities covered under this waiver will occur on USFS land, they will be designed and implemented according to USFS Guidance and USFS WQMP, which are Federal land use plans specifically intended for the purpose of avoiding or mitigating environmental effects.
-There will not, therefore, be any conflict and there is no impact. - c) The adoption and implementation of the waiver will not conflict with any applicable conservation plan that may apply to activities on NFS lands.
-In fact, the NWFP and SNFPA, which are primary guidance documents that regulate design and implementation of activities on NFS lands covered under the waiver, are intended for the management of habitat for late-successional and old growth forest related species.
-Because the USFS Guidance and the USFS WQMP are intended to protect the environment from potential impacts from NPS activities on NFS land, there is less potential for any conflict between the activities that may occur under the waiver and any habitat or natural community conservation plans.
+- a) Activities covered under the Proposed Statewide Waiver would not divide an established community.
+Any land use planning associated with the Waiver is not urban, but rather intended for management and utilization of NFS lands.
+Because the project does not involve these elements, the appropriate finding is no impact. - b) Activities covered under the Proposed Statewide Waiver must comply with all applicable local, state and federal regulations, which include land use plans, policies, or regulations of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance).
+Because of the fact that all of the activities covered under the Waiver will occur on USFS land, they will be designed and implemented according to USFS Guidance and USFS WQMH, which are Federal land use plans specifically intended for the purpose of avoiding or mitigating environmental effects.
+There will not, therefore, be any conflict and there is no impact. - c) The adoption and implementation of the Proposed Statewide Waiver will not conflict with any applicable conservation plan that may apply to activities on NFS lands.
+In fact, the NWFP and SNFPA, which are primary guidance documents that regulate design and implementation of activities on NFS lands covered under the Waiver, are intended for the management of habitat for latesuccessional and old growth forest related species.
+Because the USFS Guidance and the USFS WQMH are intended to protect the environment from potential impacts from NPS activities on NFS land, there is less potential for any conflict between the activities that may occur under the Waiver and any habitat or natural community conservation plans.
 The appropriate finding is no impact.

 Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact XI.
-MINERAL RESOURCES Would the project: a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? Х b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local Х a-b) The waiver does not authorize mining activities or other activities that could affect mineral resources.
-Therefore, activities on NFS lands covered under the waiver will not result in loss of availability of mineral resources; therefore, the appropriate finding is no impact.
+MINERAL RESOURCES Would the project: a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? Х b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? Х a-b) The Proposed Statewide Waiver does not authorize mining activities or other activities that could affect mineral resources.
+Therefore, activities on NFS lands covered under the Waiver will not result in loss of availability of mineral resources; therefore, the appropriate finding is no impact.